hexorx/kad-traverse/README.md

     * address - `String`; the address of the TURN server (default: 'turn.counterpointhackers.org')
     * port - `Number`; the port of the TURN server (default: 3478)

+> Passing `false` for a given strategy will skip it.

 Strategies
 ----------

-Kad Traverse runs as a `before:send` hook to make sure that your node can be reached behind a NAT.
+Kad Traverse decorates your transport adapter to make sure that your node can be reached behind a NAT.
 It does this by attempting 4 strategies in sequence:

 ### None